Achievable logoAchievable logo

 • Knowledge of performance (KP): Technique-related feedback (e.g., knee positioning in a squat).

-Effective feedback enhances learning when provided with timing, specificity, and relevance.
+Feedback is most effective when it is timely, specific, and relevant.
 For example, an athlete practicing a jump squat may receive KP feedback about hip extension to improve execution.

 Sign up for free to take 10 quiz questions on this topic